Reversible canted persistent spin textures with large spin splitting in two-dimensional ferroelectric bilayer WTe$_{2}$: Results and Discussion

-To further characterize the spin-splitting properties, we focused on the spin-split states near the band edges around the Fermi level along the $X-\Gamma$ line due to their significant role in the transport properties.
-The calculated result of spin-resolved projected to the bands along the $X-\Gamma$ line is displayed in Fig. 3(a).
+To further characterize the spin-splitting bands at the LUS, we show the calculated result of spin-resolved projected to the bands as displayed in Fig. 4(a).
 Due to the presence of the $M_{yz}$ mirror plane in the bilayer WTe$_{2}$, the spin polarization has no $x$-component of spin ($S_{x}$), but exhibits a significant $y$- and $z$-componets of spin ($S_{y}$, $S_{z}$), indicating that the spin polarizations are tilted along the $yz$ plane in the FBZ.
-By calculating the $k$-space spin textures for the upper and lower bands [Figs. 3(c) and 3(d), respectively] in the spin-split pair bands (1) [see Fig. 2(c)], we observe a unidirectional spin configuration that is visible at the substantially large region in the FBZ.
-Such a tilting and unidirectional spin configuration in the $k$-space lead to the formation of the canted PST, which differs strongly from the well-known PST induced by the balancing of the Rashba and Dresselhaus SOCs \cite{Bernevig, Walser2012, Sasaki2014} or described by the [110] Dresselhaus model \cite{Bernevig} as widely observed on various semiconductor QW \cite{Walser2012, Sasaki2014}.
-The observed canted PST in the present system is expected to induce unidirectional canted SOF in the $k$-space, protecting the spin from decoherence through suppressing the Dyakonov-Perel spin-relaxation \cite{Schliemann, Bernevig}.
-Accordingly, an extremely long spin lifetime is expectable \cite{Schliemann, Altmann, Bernevig}, offering a promising platform to realize an efficient spintronics device.
+By calculating the $k$-space spin textures for the upper and lower bands [Figs. 4(c) and 4(d), respectively] in the spin-split pair bands (1) [see Figs. 3(a)-(b)], we observe a unidirectional spin configuration that is visible at the substantially large region in the FBZ.
+Such a tilting and unidirectional spin configuration in the $k$-space lead to the formation of the canted PST, which differs strongly from the widely reported PST discovered on semiconductor QW \cite{Bernevig, Walser2012, Sasaki2014}, bulk systems \cite{Tao2018, HZhao}, and various 2D ferroelectric materials \cite{Ai2019, Absor2021c, Absor2019a, Anshory2020, Absor2019b, Lee2020, Absor2021a, Absor2021b, Jia}.
+We noted here that the canted PST has been previously reported on ZnO (10$\bar{1}$0) surface \cite{Absor2015} and monolayer TMDCs such as monolayers WTe$_{2}$ \cite{JGarcia} and MoTe$_{2}$ \cite{Vila}.
+The observed canted PST in the present system is expected to induce unidirectional canted SOF in the $k$-space, which protects the spin from decoherence and induces an extremely long spin lifetime \cite{Schliemann, Altmann, Bernevig}.
+In fact, a robust spin diffusion over long distances has been reported in few-layered MoTe$_{2}$ at room temperature \cite{Song2020}, offering a promising platform to realize an efficient spintronics device.

-To understand the nature of the observed canted PST, we consider a symmetry-based $\vec{k}\cdot\vec{p}$ Hamiltonian model similarly used in recent works \cite{GarciaJ, Ok, Shi, Xu2018}.
+To understand the nature of the observed canted PST, we consider a symmetry-based $\vec{k}\cdot\vec{p}$ Hamiltonian model recently used for 2D TMDCs with $T_{d}$ structure \cite{JGarcia, Vila}.
 Since the electronic states near the Fermi level around the $\Gamma$ point belongs to the IRs $\mathcal{A}_{g}$ ($d$ orbital) and $\mathcal{B}_{u}$ ($p$ orbital) of the $C_{s}$ point group, one can construct the following $\vec{k}\cdot\vec{p}$ Hamiltonian:

-where the first term describes the spinless part of the Hamiltonian:
+where the first term describes the Hamiltonian without the SOC:

 Here, $\tau_{i}$ ($\sigma_{i}$) with $i=x,y,z$ and $\tau_{0}$ ($\sigma_{0}$) are the Pauli matrices and identity matrix working in the orbital (spin) space, respectively, and $m_{p(d)}$ is the effective mass of the occupied (unoccupied) bands. $\beta$, $\gamma$, and $\delta$ are the parameter representing the degree of the crystalline anisotropy between $k_{x}$ and $k_{y}$, the breaking of the inversion symmetry, and the degree of the band inversion, respectively.
 The second term in Eq. (\ref{2}) represents the SOC term which can be written in the first order in $k$ as